isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2520.md

 ---
-title: Ozonised Air + Surface Sterilization System
+title: Blast Chiller
 permalink: /productivity-solutions-grant/solutionrepo/solution2520
 ---

 ### Description

-An equipment which produces a steady stream of Active Oxygen to bind and eradicate 99.9% of airborne and surface-bound pollutant such as bacteria, viruses, harmful particles, toxic gases and unpleasant odours.
-Equipment will eliminate moulds/ bacteria on surfaces and reduce chemical usage for effective sanitation.
-The equipment can be in portable form, permanently installed units or distributed systems.
+By using fast-moving cold air, blast chiller rapidly lowers the temperature of food to prevent bacterial growth, thus lengthens the shelf life of prepared food.
+The rapid cooling process decreases the amount of ice crystals that appear on food, maintaining the quality and consistency of food products.

-Cost of equipment capped at $10,000 per unit
+Cost of equipment capped at $37,500 per unit

 ### Details of Solution